izaiasramos/Angular/README.md

 ng --version - para ver a versão do Angular instalado

-ng new meu-primmeiro-projeto-Angular - new = novo projeto + o nome do projeto
+ng new meu-primeiro-projeto-Angular - new = novo projeto + o nome do projeto

 Server-Side Rendering (SSR)